Bold, confident, unmoving ... this is how you speak for the Lord!

 If prophecy was so natural, we would all be doing it, right?
 The truth is, delivering prophecy is not natural.
 It takes having the courage to look stupid, yet having the confidence to speak when He calls you to.

-You do not need to be a prophet to prophecy and God will not come forcibly on you and make you do anything.
+You do not need to be a prophet to prophesy, and God will not come forcibly on you and make you do anything.

-However, this message will rock the boat and change all of that.
-The cloud of wonder that has hovered over how to flow in prophecy will be unraveled in this message.
+However, this book will rock the boat and change all of that.
+The cloud of wonder that has hovered over how to flow in prophecy will be unraveled in this teaching.

 By the end of it, you will be amazed to discover how accessible this gift of the Holy Spirit is to you.
 You will know the steps 1, 2, 3 of presenting prophecy.